thclough/endangered_db/README.md

 ## Background

-This analysis stems from a group project in "CS3200: Database Design" at Northeastern University in Boston, Massachusetts.
-The group consisted of myself, Yuxuan Chen, Britney Chen, Sarah Tong, and Amaya Kejriwal.
+This analysis stems from a group project in "CS3200: Database Design" at Northeastern University.
+The group consisted of myself, [Yuxuan Chen](https://github.com/OOYUKIOO), [Britney Chen](https://github.com/britneyart80), [Sarah Tong](https://github.com/saraht0ng), and Amaya Kejriwal.
 My original vision for the project proved too ambitious due to time and technology constraints.
 I have revisited the project to achieve these goals and have redesigned and updated the database.
 Additionally, I am performing continuous analysis on the database which I document through updates on this repo.

 ## Introduction